Partnering with consumers and the community

 Guide for Engaging with Consumers and the Community

-The Guide for Engaging with Consumers and the Community (PDF 1.8MB) has been developed and is a practical tool to assist health care services to implement the Framework.
+The Guide for Engaging with Consumers and the Community (PDF 1.8MB) is a tool to assist health care services to implement the Framework for Active Partnership with Consumers and the Community.
 The Guide is to be used by all SA Health staff to strengthen and improve the practice of consumer and community engagement processes across SA Health.
 The accompanying tools will assist staff who are planning, managing or implementing consumer and community quality improvement projects, programs activities.

 Consumer and Community Advisory Committee / Group Guideline and Toolkit

-The Consumer and Community Advisory Committee / Group (CACAC / CAG) Policy Guideline and Toolkit (PDF 1.2MB) is a practical tool used by SA Health to strengthen and improve the practice of consumer and community engagement processes across SA Health.
-The accompanying tools will assist staff who are responsible for the facilitation and management of the health care services Consumer and Community Advisory Committee / Group.
+The Consumer and Community Advisory Committee / Group (CACAC / CAG) Policy Guideline and Toolkit (PDF 1.2MB) is a tool to strengthen and improve the practice of consumer and community engagement processes across SA Health.
+The accompanying tools will assist SA health staff responsible for the facilitation and management of the health care services Consumer and Community Advisory Committee / Group.

 This Guide will assist staff to implement the SA Health A Framework for Active Partnership with Consumers and the Community (PDF 651KB) and SA Health Guide for Engaging with Consumers and the Community (PDF 1.8MB).